transformerlab/transformerlab-docs/docs/intro.md

 ### Trying out different Inference Engines

-This video demonstrates how Tranformer Lab can be used to run several different inference engines.
+This video demonstrates how Transformer Lab can be used to run several different inference engines.

 <MuxPlayer
 streamType="on-demand"